Restoring the Sacredness of India's Cows

 In the meantime, we are seeking to develop economically sustainable village goshalas (cow shelters).
 The income generated from cow dung biogas (a carbon-neutral energy source) and urine distillation products (widely believed to be medicinal in India) is an incentive for the farmers to put their retired dairy cows out to pasture instead of selling them for slaughter.

 But even dairy cows fortunate enough to live their full lives in dignity can't prevent the slaughter of their surplus male calves.
 Given the grand scale of dairy production in India and its detrimental effects not only on animal welfare but on climate change, it's hard to imagine a humane alternative short of transitioning to an environmentally sustainable, animal-free livelihood for Indian farmers and eaters alike.
 This is a task generations in the making, but it must be started now.
-You can be part of the solution by choosing a vegan diet wherever you live (India's dairy industry is so large, it exports to the United States, Canada, Europe and beyond), as Help Animals India board member Jessika Ava writes in a recent report), and by supporting our work.
+You can be part of the solution by choosing a vegan diet wherever you live (India's dairy industry is so large, it exports to the United States, Canada, Europe and beyond), and by supporting our work.

 Further Reading